MARTIMM/qa-manager/doc/design.md

 * [x] Stylesheet installed in resources
 * [x] Border color of entries are specified for faulty (red) and ok entries (green).
+* [x] A messagebox is shown on Finish if there are errors found.
+Finish will then not exit.

 ### Field specifications
 * [x] name; Required.
 Used as a key in returned data along with category and set.
 Also used as a name on the widget to find the widget.